ridiansyah/inspection-app/README.md

 – **Routing:** Utilises `react-router-dom` to handle navigation between pages.

 – **Atomic design:** Components are organised into the `src/components` directory.
 This promotes reusability and separation of concerns.

+– **Responsive Design:** The UI is fully responsive using Tailwind CSS breakpoints.
+Layouts and components automatically adjust for different screen sizes (desktop, tablet, and mobile).
+Tables, forms, and navigation elements have been optimized to remain accessible and user-friendly across devices.